CogSciPrag/home/people.md

       src: /assets/img/work/TNS.png
       alt: Todd Snider
     description: Todd is a postdoc in the lab, with a background in semantics and pragmatics.
 He's especially interested in different types of meaning (asserted, presupposed, not-at-issue, etc.) and how they interact with sentence- and discourse-level phenomena like anaphora.
 His favorite projects bring insights from philosophy, psychology, mathematics, and computer science into contemporary linguistic theory.
+ - title: Andreas Waldis
+    image:
+      src: /assets/img/work/AW.png
+      alt: Andreas Waldis
+    description: Andreas is a postdoc in the lab.
+He has a background in natural language processing with a focus on the evaluation, interpretability, and generalizability of language models.
+He loves conducting extensive experiments to examine behavioral and internal perspectives on language models and to connect insights to linguistic or cognitive theories, thereby gaining a comprehensive understanding of these models and their societal role.
   - title: Nadine Balbach
     image:
       src: /assets/img/work/water.png